liferay/liferay-ide/README.md

 ## Debug a fix?
 Send a pull request?

 If you want to help submit a bug fix or just step through the code to see what we are doing wrong :) you are going to need to import the source and launch a test eclipse with your fix and then step through the code.
-Here is the process you ccan follow
+Here is the process you can follow

 1. Download [Eclipse for Committers package](https://www.eclipse.org/downloads/packages/eclipse-ide-eclipse-committers-451/mars1)
-2. Run this eclipse with 2048M memory setting
+2. Run this eclipse with 2048M memory setting (set -Xmx2048m in eclipse.ini)
 3. Install the latest Liferay IDE CI build
   1. Use [this updatesite url](http://files.liferay.org.es/staged/public-files/liferay-ide/unstable/build/com.liferay.ide-repository/target/repository/).
   2. Install all features